-Mike Flora, CUSP, serves as Director of Safety, Environmental & Workforce Development.
+Mike Flora, CUSP, serves as Director of Safety and Environmental.
 Mike is responsible for and ensures compliance with safety and health regulations at the local, state, and federal levels.
-He also is responsible for BED’s workforce development in designing employee training that will help elevate BED to become a utility of the future.

 Prior to joining BED in 2012, Mike worked for eight years at Burlington Telecom as Division Manager of Engineering and Construction.
 Prior to his work for the City, Mike worked as Director of Operations for Primelink, an Internet and telephone start-up company in upstate New York, and as an Operations Manager for Bell Atlantic.

 He is a member of the National Utility Safety and Operational Leadership Network.
 Mike holds a Bachelor of Science in Finance from Siena College and is a Certified Utility Safety Professional (CUSP).

 Mike Kanarick leads the Center for Customer Care and serves as Manager of Customer Care and Communications.
 Mike is responsible for the customer service, call center, education, marketing, community relations, communications, and government affairs areas of BED.